alliedtelesis/ansible_awplus/README.md

 ## Contributing to this collection

 We welcome community contributions to this collection.
-If you find problems, please open an issue or create a PR against the [Allied Telesis Alliedware Plus collection repository](https://github.com/alliedtelesis/ansible_awplus).
+If you find problems, please open an issue or create a PR against the [Allied Telesis AlliedWare Plus collection repository](https://github.com/alliedtelesis/ansible_awplus).
 See [Contributing to Ansible-maintained collections](https://docs.ansible.com/ansible/devel/community/contributing_maintained_collections.html#contributing-maintained-collections) for complete details.

 See the [Ansible Community Guide](https://docs.ansible.com/ansible/latest/community/index.html) for details on contributing to Ansible.